 To the ancient mind, stars had to be more than twinkling lights in the night sky.
 They had to mean something.

-They no idea that stars were really suns and the distances involved were well beyond their understanding.
+They had no idea that stars were really suns and the distances involved were well beyond their understanding.
 Night after night wise men studied the stars, noting what seemed to be their movements across the sky.
 With imaginations more highly developed than their science, they created meanings and gave them significance in their own lives.

 Wise Men from the East